Patients

 Post Anesthesia Care Unit (PACU)

-• Your vital signs will be taken (blood pressure, pulse, respirations, and temperature).
+• Your vital signs (blood pressure, pulse, respiration, and temperature) will be closely monitored.

-• You will be asked to take deep breaths and cough.
+• You will be encouraged to take deep breaths and cough to aid in your recovery.

 Transfer